magicmq/pyspigot-documentation/protocollib.md

 - `registerPacketListener(function, packet_type)`
 - `registerPacketListener(function, packet_type, listener_priority)`: `listener_priority` is a the priority of the listener.
 This is analogous to EventPriority for Bukkit events.
     - For information on listener priority, see ProtocolLib's [ListenerPriority class](https://ci.dmulloy2.net/job/ProtocolLib/javadoc/com/comphenix/protocol/events/ListenerPriority.html).
-- `unregisterPacketListener(function)`
+- `unregisterPacketListener(packet_listener)`: Takes a packet listener returned by one of the register functions.

 !> All ProtocolLib listeners are called from an *asynchronous* context.
 In other words, they are called from a thread other than the main server thread.
-Do not call any Bukkit code from this context, or issues may occur.
+Do not call any Bukkit or PySpigot API from this context, or issues may occur.

-## Asynchronous listeners
+## Asynchronous Listeners

 The protocol manager also supports registering asynchronous listeners.
 Asynchronous listeners allow you to delay packet transmission, among other things.
 You may also register timeout listeners that can handle packets that time out on sending.